 What is biotechnology?

-It´s a part of our everyday lives.
+Biotechnology is using bacteria and other microorganisms in various application for human benefit.
+It´s already a big part of our everyday lives, and definitely good ground for future sustainable, resource efficient technologies.
 Biotechnological processes have been used for thousands of years and are used even today for things such as pharmaceuticals, food, water and agriculture.
-You also benefit from biotechnology, for example, in your breakfast yoghurt, a light beer with lunch or if you bake sourdough bread.
+You also benefit from the power of microorganisms, for example, in your breakfast yoghurt, a light beer with lunch or if you bake sourdough bread.
 It is part of our everyday life.

 Microorganisms – the first life on Earth